-ENRON
+ENRON POWER MARKETING, INC.

-This POWER SUPPLY AGREEMENT ("Agreement") is made and entered into as of __________, 2000 by and between New Hampshire Electric Cooperative, Inc., having its principal place of business at 579 Tenney Mountain Highway, Plymouth, NH 03264, hereinafter referred to as "BUYER," and Enron, a ________ corporation, with its principal place of business at _________________ hereinafter referred to as "SELLER" (collectively the "Parties").
+This ENERGY AND INSTALLED CAPABILITY SALES AGREEMENT ("Agreement") is made and entered into as of __________, 2000 by and between New Hampshire Electric Cooperative, Inc., having its principal place of business at 579 Tenney Mountain Highway, Plymouth, NH 03264, hereinafter referred to as "BUYER," and Enron Power Marketing, Inc., a Delaware corporation, with its principal place of business at 1400 Smith Street, Houston, Texas 77002 hereinafter referred to as "SELLER" (individually, a "Party" and collectively the "Parties").

 ARTICLE 1 TERM OF SERVICE